AksoEo/docs/api/installation.md

-     AKSO_HTTP_DISABLE_CSRF_CHECK=0 # Whether to disable CSRF, do not enable this on production AKSO_HTTP_DISABLE_RATE_LIMIT=0 # Whether to disable rate limiting, do not enable this on production AKSO_HTTP_DISABLE_DISABLE_SLOW_DOWN=0 # Whether to disable login slow down, do not enable this on production
+     AKSO_HTTP_DISABLE_CSRF_CHECK=0 # Whether to disable CSRF, do not enable this on production AKSO_HTTP_DISABLE_RATE_LIMIT=0 # Whether to disable rate limiting, do not enable this on production AKSO_HTTP_DISABLE_DISABLE_SLOW_DOWN=0 # Whether to disable login slow down, do not enable this on production AKSO_HTTP_OUTSIDE_ADDRESS=NO_DEFAULT # Optionally, the URL prefix the server is behind.
+This is used for webhook registration.
+This address must be port forwarded.
+If no value is provided, AKSO determines your IP address and uses that with the HTTP port.
+This does not include the HTTP path, which must be appended to this value manually.

      AKSO_MYSQL_HOST=NO_DEFAULT
      AKSO_MYSQL_USER=NO_DEFAULT